GSA/plainlanguage.gov/_pages/law/history/plain-language-in-the-united-states-government.md

 title: A History of Plain Language in the United States Government
 permalink: /law/history/plain-language-in-the-united-states-government/
 sidenav: law
+intro: Joanne Locke, formerly of HHS, gives an overview of the milestones in using plain language from the end of World War II to the early 2000s.

 ---

-[_A History of Plain Language in the United States Government_](locke.cfm), Joanne Locke, HHS, an overview of the milestones in using plain language from the end of World War II to the early 2000s.

-_Technical Communication_ article [_Revisiting Plain Language_](mazur.cfm),Beth Mazur, in Technical Communication, the Journal of the Society for Technical Communication, 2002.

----

-Joanne Locke

 Awareness of the need for clear language isn't new in the US government.

-## Before the 1970s:

-Interest in making government documents clear has a long, but checkered, history in the United States.
-After World War II, federal employees like Jim Minor advocated plain language in government documents.
-John O'Hayre, an employee of the Bureau of Land Management, wrote a book called _Gobbledygook Has Gotta Go._<br>

 ### SEC Plain English Handbook